eliasdabbas/multilevel_interactive_treemap/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://bit.ly/3tpIMR0)

-A simple interactive app alloweing the user to select the levels (dimensions) across which to group and count the selected metric.
+A simple Plotly Dash interactive app allowing the user to select the levels (dimensions) across which to group and count the selected metric.

 The starting point is a table in this format: